-The goal of the PRIDE-CVD Summer Institute at State University of New York (SUNY) Downstate Medical Center is to instruct scientists/clinicians in multidisciplinary approaches to research in cardiovascular health disparities.
+The goal of the PRIDE-CVD Summer Institute at State University of New York (SUNY) Downstate Health Sciences University is to instruct scientists/clinicians in multidisciplinary approaches to research in cardiovascular health disparities.
 The PRIDE-CVD has been in existence for 12 years and has trained more than 90 scholars from 83 different universities nationwide.

 PRIDE-CVD is uniquely defined by:

 - Its partnership with minority-led community-based organizations with expertise on health disparities

 - The living laboratory of Brooklyn, New York, an urban setting in which to conduct health disparities and CVD research

 - A well renowned faculty roster with a high number of minority members